oldgit/oldgit.github.io/_posts/2015-09-03-a-small-kubernetes-cluster-on-mac-minis.md

 category: ops
 tags: [ops, kubernetes, coreos, docker]
 ---
+[Docker](http://www.docker.com) containers are a good way to run software services.
+[CoreOS](http://www.coreos.com) is sold as good OS to run docker and [Kubernetes](http://www.kubernetes.com) can deploy and manage services on CoreOS nodes.
-Notes on setting up a small kubernetes cluster on 2 mac minis
+This post describes setting up a small CoreOS cluster of 2 mac minis with kubernetes and docker.

+## Install CoreOS on a bare metal PC

+Firstly, burn the latest CoreOS iso to a CDROM.
+Next boot the mac mini using the CDROM.

+Use the cloud-config

+Add kube-serviceaccount key to home directory

+## DNS setup: Add kube-dns replication controller & service

+## Run example

+## Node CPU and memory usage

+## Conclusions